josbeir/cakephp-docs-md/docs/en/appendices/cakephp-development-process.md

   with the previous patch release.
 The exception to this rule is if a security issue is discovered and the only solution is to break an existing API.

-See the [contributing/backwards-compatibility](/en/contributing/backwards-compatibility.md) for what we consider to be backwards compatible and a breaking changes.
+See the [Backwards Compatibility Guide](/en/contributing/backwards-compatibility.md) for what we consider to be backwards compatible and a breaking changes.

 ## Major Releases